NationalSecurityAgency/nationalsecurityagency.github.io/README.md

 This Site Was built by using the 18F/uswds Jekyll theme.
-For more information vist [U.S. Web Design System](https://designsystem.digital.gov).
+For more information visit [U.S. Web Design System](https://designsystem.digital.gov).

 You can view the original theme and documentation [HERE](https://github.com/18F/uswds-jekyll).